zhao-json/Auditory-Neuron/README.md

 # Generalized Linear Regression Model Fitting on Auditory Neural Data

 ### Introduction
 This iPython Notebook details the use of the generalized linear regression model to fit auditory neural data.
 Experimentally obtained, the auditory data represents the hearing neural activity given a sonic input.
+Point processing is performed to obtain the neural firing rates which are used in the autoregressive regressor matrix.
+AIC and MDL penalties are then included in the penalized negative log likelihood v. model order plot to obtain the optimal autoregressive model order.
+KS plots are used to assess goodness of fit.